port-labs/port-docs/docs/software-catalog/blueprint/timer-properties.md

 ## Timer properties deep dive

-Let's look at some examples of basic timer properties definitions to better understand how timer properties work:
+Let's look at some examples of basic timer properties definitions to better understand how timer properties work.

-In the following example, we create a timer property called locked, that will expire in 2 hours:
+In the following example, we will create a timer property called locked, that will expire in 2 hours:

 ```json showLineNumbers
   "identifier": "e_mtLQRs6sqQOaz7QP",